FRASER VALLEY ACADEMY OF DANCE604-826-0097

 Pre-School Dance Classes (ages 3-5 yrs)

-Our Pre-School Dance classes are scheduled in 3-month sessions during Autumn, Winter and Spring.
-Students may enrol in one, two or all three of the sessions over the year.
-Each session provides fun-filled and structured lessons in musicality, spacial awareness, creative movement, and coordination exercises, and culminates in costumed performances for friends and family.
+Our Pre-School Dance classes provide fun-filled and structured lessons in musicality, spacial awareness, creative movement, and coordination exercises, and culminates in costumed performances for friends and family.

 Ballet Pre-Primary and Primary Classes (ages 5-7 yrs)